TomB-134/MinimalMenu/README.md

 ![Game version](https://img.shields.io/badge/minecraft-1.16.2-blueviolet)
 ![Environment](https://img.shields.io/badge/environment-client-red)

-Minimal Menu is a small client side mod that allows the user independently toggle main buttons on the title screen and options screens.
+Minimal Menu is a small client side mod that allows the user independently toggle many buttons on the title screen and options screens.
 It also adds features like a button to reload saves, and view saves folder.
 Designed to work with mod menu and mod menu only.

 ![Imgur Image](https://i.imgur.com/PcamapY.jpg)